 The LAC currently has over 300 programs in 80 different countries.
 A wide variety of models, types, locations, and unique features are represented in this portfolio.
 The LAC runs its own programs, including several programs for a non UofM audience.
 In addition, the LAC offers affiliate programs, exchanges, instructor-led programs (programs led by UofM faculty or staff), and the UofM has many colleges and departments running their own programs as well.

-Affiliate programs are administered by other institutions and organizations and approved by the University of Minnesota.
+Affiliate programs are administered by other institutions and organizations and approved by the University of Minnesota (UofM).
 Students receive support and services from the Learning Abroad Center and credits are posted as resident credit.
 Affiliate programs provide high quality academic programs and student services and fit with the curriculum of University of Minnesota colleges and departments.
 Affiliate programs strengthen the Learning Abroad Center's program portfolio by providing a breadth of academic, geographic, and program model options.

 Affiliates that wish to engage returned students to promote their programs at the University of Minnesota – Twin Cities must work directly with the Learning Abroad Center to do so.
 Returned students must participate in a Learning Abroad Center internship (Global Ambassador Internship, classroom visit internship) or formal student employment and go through the proper training to do outreach on the Twin Cities campus.
 Students may not be paid by the affiliate for participation in the internship.
 For more information, contact Antonia Lortis.

 Due to the number of events taking place at the UofM and other institutions in MN, info sessions and meetings with students, advisers, and faculty are not permitted over the course of MN Fair Week.
 Affiliates are able to meet only with LAC staff.

 The affiliate program portfolio is overseen by the Assistant Director for Programming, who reports to the Associate Director for Programming.